ex-nerd/ex-nerd.hugo/content/diabetes/kinds_of_diabetes_car_analogy.md

 disease.
 No one knows what causes this disease, but genetics contribute significantly to your risk.
 It is not caused by eating too much sugar or being overweight, but these activities do significantly increase your risk.
-Increased insulin resistance (whether from Type 2, PCOS, or metabolic syndrome) has been known to cause weight gain.
+Increased insulin resistance (whether from type 2, PCOS, or metabolic syndrome) has been known to cause weight gain.
 It can't be cured, but some people with Type 2 are able to effectly keep the disease in remission through medication, and careful control over diet and exercise.

 Despite being the most common form of diabetes, it is also one of the least understood.
-The official classification for Type 2 basically says that it is the diabetes you have if you do _not_ have any other kind of diabetes.
+The official classification for type 2 basically says that it is the diabetes you have if you do _not_ have any other kind of diabetes.

-Approximately 20% of people currently diagnosed as Type 2 are misdiagnosed and actually have Type 1, Type 3c, or MODY.
+Approximately 20% of people currently diagnosed as type 2 are misdiagnosed and actually have type 1, type 3c, or MODY.

 ## Type 3c

 > You got rear-ended and your gas tank was damaged so it no longer holds fuel.
 > You might not even have a gas tank anymore.
 >
-> It's like Type 1, but you also have to deal with all of the other problems
+> It's like type 1, but you also have to deal with all of the other problems
 > caused by the collision.
 >
 > Almost all of you are told to just start putting efficiency additives and